-A special focus of the geological field investigations for stage 3 is devoted to the youngest geological history of the siting regions.
-Therefore, Nagra has initiated an investigation program focussing on the Quaternary sediments as a record of geological processes during the last few million years.
-It includes a 2D seismic survey across glacial and fluvial valleys as well as core drilling in the valley fillings (from a few tens of metres to a few hundred metres depth).
-Similar to the previous investigations, the seismic investigations do not need Federal licensing, while for boreholes, a Federal license is required.
-A total number of 10-15 boreholes and 62 km of seismic lines are planned for the data acquisition on quaternary sediments.
+A special focus of the geological field investigations for stage 3 is given to the youngest geological history of the siting regions.
+Therefore, Nagra has also initiated an extensive research program focussing on the Quaternary sediments as a record of geological processes during the last few million years, including 2D seismic lines along and across former glacial valleys as well as core drillings into such valley fillings (up to a few hundred metres in depth).
+Similar to the previous investigations, the seismic investigations were not affected by Federal licensing, while for 15 boreholes, Federal licences had to be granted.
+As of October 2020, 14 of 15 Quaternary boreholes has been drilled.